St. Monica Karawab

 St. Monica Karawab is a village in the Pomeroon-Supenaam region of Guyana.
 The village is an Amerindian village.

 Location

 The village is located on the eastern bank of the Upper Pomeroon River, 40 miles from Charity on the Essequibo Coast.
 It can only be accessed via the Pomeroon River.

 Leadership

 The village is led by a Toshao and ten councillors; where council meetings are held once a month.

 Overview

 The two villages of Karawab and St Monica with several smaller satellites are centred on the top of sandy hills next to the riverbank.
-St Monica Amerindian Village has an population of 629 residents as of 2012, and the main economic activity is logging.
+St Monica Amerindian Village has a population of 629 residents as of 2012, and the main economic activity is logging.
 Small-scale fishing in rivers and creeks; farming of the rich and fertile sandy hills of the Essequibo is also done and there is a great abundance of native fruits such as awarra, kukrit and curu.
 The community has a boat and outboard engine to provide transportation for activities in and around the community.